If New Orleans down south is a jazz enclave, the machine city of Detroit is a haven for techno outfits, hip-hop heads, and alternative rock acts.

 8. The B.O.B. of Grand Rapids

-If you’re looking for cities offering live music in Michigan, head west.
-Grand Rapids’ most iconic places to hear live music is The B.O.B., where fantastic performances meet gastronomic delights and blissful handcrafted beers.
+Head west if you’re looking for cities offering live music in Michigan.
+Grand Rapids’ most iconic place to hear live music is The B.O.B., where fantastic performances meet gastronomic delights and blissful handcrafted beers.
 There is a smokehouse for those who want a sumptuous slab of meat in their hands while listening to upstart bands slaying a few numbers on the stage.